Geromatic/Midi-Unreal/README.md

 # Midi-Unreal
 Midi for Unreal Engine

-This library was originally created for processing MIDI, so issues may arise on Writing/Modifying Midi Functions /Methods"

 This code provides an interface to read, manipulate, and write MIDI files.
 "Playback" is supported as a real-time event dispatch system.(Leffelman)

 Original Credit goes to Alex Leffelman who created the Android Midi Lib - https://github.com/leffelmania/android-midi-lib